MiguelAlho/LearningChallenge2018/PITCHME.md

 ## Making time to learn is even Harder

 Note:
 Finding time is hard.
-8 hour days, comutes, and a work-life balance to manage.
-Bills to pay.
+8-12 hour work days, comutes, kids to care of, and a work-life balance to manage.
 ´
 ---

-## And Tech is changing right in front of us..
+### And Tech is changing right in front of us..
 # ALL THE TIME

 Note: